memgraph/docs/products/memgraph/upcoming/reference_guide/reference-guide.md

 Memgraph supports all query audit logging.
 When enabled, the audit log contains records of all queries executed on the database.
 {% page-ref page="./audit-log.md" %}

-### Making a backup
+### Replication

-Memgraph comes with a couple of queries that allow you to safely make a backup of the files containing its data.
+Memgraph supports replication and allows you to create a cluster of nodes running Memgraph instances.
-{% page-ref page='./making-a-backup.md %}
+{% page-ref page="./replication.md" %}